Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Provisional Structure.md

 # Provisional Structure

-For more information on the inception of the Lionsberg | Meta Project Structure, see [[1.2 Background and Context]] in the [[Lionsberg Integrated Delivery Guide]].
+For more information on the inception of the Lionsberg | Meta Project Structure, see [[Background and Context]] in the [[Lionsberg Integrated Delivery Guide]].

 Here is a 30 minute introductory discussion from its creators: